'Li'l Abner'.

 Final years and death

-During the 1960s and 1970s both the quality and popularity 'Li'l Abner' seriously diminished.
-Al Capp was unable to hire professional assistants for his comic and had to rely on unexperienced artists.
-The artwork became sloppier, while the storylines felt increasingly out-of-touch with modern times.
-Bad press about Capp himself also did the series no good.
-On 13 November 1977 the final episode of 'Li'l Abner' appeared in print.
+On 5 November 1977, the daily episodes of 'Li'l Abner' came to a close, followed by the final Sunday comic on 13 November.
 In a farewell text, Capp explained that his heart was no longer in it and apologized for the decline in quality, which he blamed on ill health.
 A few weeks later, more tragedy struck when one of his daughters and his granddaughter suddenly died.
 Capp grew more reclusive and died in 1979 from emphysema.
 According to biographers Michael Schumacher and Denis Kitchen, a few years earlier the comic legend had one of his assistants destroy entire contents of a storage unit, because some of it contained "incriminating material".

 Legacy and influence

-In 1989 a revival of 'Li'l Abner' was considered, with Steve Stiles as the new artist.
-Capp's widow and brother approved, but since his daughter didn't the plan was axed at the last minute.
-Apart from bad publicity and no new episodes 'Li'l Abner' also lacked a complete available collection of classic episodes.
-Smaller compilations have been printed over the decades, but an attempt by Kitchen Sink Press in 1989 to republish the entire 55 year-running series chronologically stranded in 1999, when the company went bankrupt.
-In 2010 IDW tried another stab at the mammoth task and is still going strong as of this point.
+In 1989, a revival of 'Li'l Abner' was considered, with Steve Stiles as the new artist.
+Capp's widow and brother approved, but his daughter didn't, causing the project to be axed at the last minute.
+The same year, Kitchen Sink Press made an attempt to republish the entire 55 year-running series chronologically, but when the company went bankrupt in 1999, the project stranded.
+In 2010, IDW had another stab at the mammoth task and is still going strong as of this point.

 Al Capp.
 Photo © 1966 The Newspaper Enterprise Association.

-'Li'l Abner' had a strong influence on many later satirical comics, including Walt Kelly's 'Pogo', Charles M. Schulz' 'Peanuts', Harvey Kurtzman and Will Elder's parodies in Mad Magazine, Garry Trudeau's 'Doonesbury' and Matt Groening's 'The Simpsons'.
-He was also directly responsible for launching the career of Basil Wolverton.
-In 1942, Capp organized a readers' contest to let readers visualize his invisible character Lena the Hyena.
-Wolverton's drawing was declared the winner, which helped him get several publishing deals afterwards.
-In the United States, Al Capp influenced Gus Arriola, Ralph Bakshi, Jess Benton, Ray Billingsley, Frank Cho, Daniel Clowes, Dan Collins, Will Eisner, Jules Feiffer, Mike Fontanelli, Frank Frazetta, Stuart Hample, Al Hirschfeld, Denis Kitchen, Harvey Kurtzman, Mell Lazarus, Joe Matt, Bill Plympton, Richard Sala, Jim Scancarelli, Charles M. Schulz, Shel Silverstein, Mort Walker and Skip Williamson.
-Mell Lazarus published a comic novel in 1963, 'The Boss Is Crazy', about his apprentice years with Capp.
+In the United States, 'Li'l Abner' had a strong influence on many satirists, including Walt Kelly's 'Pogo', Charles M. Schulz' 'Peanuts', Harvey Kurtzman and Will Elder's parodies in Mad Magazine and Garry Trudeau's 'Doonesbury''.
+Kurtzman modelled many of his parodies of other media in Mad on Capp's comic spoofs in 'Li'l Abner', while simultaneously using Capp's ambitious approach to satirize everything in modern-day society, from politics, film, radio, TV, advertising and trends, exposing the hypocrisy and marketing lies behind it.
+Other U.S. artists inspired by Capp have been Gus Arriola, Ralph Bakshi, Jess Benton, Ray Billingsley, Frank Cho, Daniel Clowes, Dan Collins, Will Eisner, Jules Feiffer, Mike Fontanelli, Frank Frazetta, Matt Groening, Stuart Hample, Al Hirschfeld, Denis Kitchen, Harvey Kurtzman, Mell Lazarus, Bobby London, Joe Matt, Bill Plympton, Richard Sala, Jim Scancarelli, Charles M. Schulz, Shel Silverstein, Mort Walker and Skip Williamson.
+Mell Lazarus published a comic novel in 1963, 'The Boss Is Crazy, Too' (Dial, 1963), about his apprentice years with Capp.
+When Jules Feiffer wrote a screenplay for the film 'Je Veux Rentrer à la Maison’ ('I Want to Go Home’, 1989), he included a scene where a retired cartoonist makes a heart-felt plea for ‘Li’l Abner’.

 Books about Al Capp